 A: No, the open space nature of the Summit does not lend itself to a mix of in-person and remote participation.
 We may consider running a fully virtual Summit later this year.

-Q: Are Chef community meetups happening in Bangalore in the near future ?
+Q: Are Chef community meetups happening in Bengaluru in the near future ?

-A: I recommend searching Meetup.com for devops meetups in the Bangalore area.
+A: I recommend searching Meetup.com for devops meetups in the Bengaluru area.

 Q: Does the community help teach ruby?